Runwave Inflatable Stand Up Paddle Board Review (2022)

-- double layer PVC
+- enhanced single layer PVC

-A relatively typical double layer construction with fancy words added into the mix.
+A relatively typical enhanced single layer construction with fancy words added into the mix.
 The first layer is what you’d expect to find, but the second one I’m not too sure of as it’s called a “PVC adhesive layer” (usually they’re laminated) and I’m not eager to stick a knife in it just yet to make sense of things further, I’ve instead based my findings on research alone thus far.
-There are 2 normal layers of PVC at the rails though, industry standard for cheaper inflatable SUPs.
+There are 2 typical layers of PVC at the rails though, industry standard for cheaper inflatable SUPs.
 Note that the PVC adhesive layer is a sort of 3rd layer at the rails adding extra durability to the board.
 This construction is perfectly fine for an all-around meant for recreational paddling.

 The core is made up of drop-stitch material that’s holding the top and bottom half of the PVC layer together.
 A fairly typical setup nowadays.
 If you’re able to take care of it properly, it can last you many years.

-Fear not.
-It’s an okay construction for normal use.
+Overall, fear not, it’s an okay construction for normal use.
 For more info: construction of inflatable paddle boards (link opens in a new tab).

 What Are the Features of the Runwave Inflatable Stand Up Paddle Board?